Auguste-Michel Colle

 Colle was born on January 7, 1872, in Baccarat (Meurthe et Moselle), France, and died in Batz-sur-Mer, September 16, 1949.
 Orphaned in 1885, he apprenticed at the Baccarat crystal works as a gilder and engraver.
 After studying painting with Charles Peccatte, an artist from Lorraine working in Baccarat, he met Eugène Corbin, a department store owner and art collector, who introduced Colle to the painters Charles de Meixmoron de Dombasle, Émile Friant and Victor Prouvé (Prouvé was then a professor at the Ecole des Beaux-Arts in Nancy).
 Corbin had Colle under an exclusive contract from 1903 until 1911, and he both collected and sold the artist's works.
-In 1905, he married the sister of Victor Prouvé's wife, Marguerite Adèle Duhamel.
+In 1905, Colle married the sister of Victor Prouvé's wife, Marguerite Adèle Duhamel..
+(Colle's relationship with Prouvé was both personal and professional, and the two would go on painting excursions together, with Colle documenting one such outing in a 1911 canvas.)